 - To develop clinical trials including functional platforms for treatment guidance

 - To determine the unmet medical need of such technology in various hematological indications

 - To promote the use of translating “big-data” workflows in the clinic

 - To lobby for European Funding in this field

 Following ad hoc discussions between Mario Cazzola and Jean-Pierre Bourquin, it was decided that the existing SWG Precision Medicine would incorporate “Functional precision hematology” to become the SWG “Precision Hematology”.

-Become a registered member of this Scientific Working Group: Apply here
+Become a registered member of this Specialized Working Group: Apply here

 The EHA SWG on Precision Hematology is involved in organizing the 2021 VIRTUAL Precision Oncology Symposium, which will be hosted by the Comprehensive Cancer Center Zurich.
 The virtual/live stream symposium will take place on March 11, 2021 from 16:30 - 19:15 CET.
 The 2021 Precision Oncology Symposium will bring together oncologists, cancer scientists and data experts to discuss latest developments and future directions of targeted treatment strategies.
 The 2021 program will focus on technology topics such as genetic profiling, drug testing, imaging, radiomics and big data in the field of precision medicine.